Saadat Ali Khan I: Confrontation with Nader Shah

 Khan and Tehmasp Khan Jalair started for Delhi with an army of 4,000 horses on 7 March.
 Khan carried a letter from Muhammad Shah to Lutfullah Khan Sadiq, the governor of Delhi, asking Sadiq to give Jalair the key to the palaces.
 Khan reached Delhi on 9 March, and welcomed both the emperors in Shalimar Bagh eight days later.
 On the night of 19/20 March he retired to his house, and died before dawn.
 There is no consensus amongst historians about his cause of death.
 According to historian Abul Qasim Lahori, Khan died of "bodily ailments".
 Haricharan Das believes that he succumbed to a cancer which had developed in his legs.
 Rustam Ali, the author of Tarikh-i-Hind, says that Khan committed suicide by drinking poison.

 Issue and succession

-Khan had five daughters and no sons.
-He gave his eldest daughter in marriage to his nephew, Muhammad Muqim, better known as Safdar Jung.
-Khan's sister was Jung's mother; his father was Sayadat Khan, a descendant of Qara Yusuf.
-Jung succeeded Khan as ruler of Awadh.
-All subsequent Nawabs of Awadh down to Wajid Ali Shah are thus descended from Khan through his daughter.